27 min read

 It's complex.

-But I didn't see that this version of love?
-Regardless of my intentions...
+And I didn't see that this version of love... albeit with the best of intentions...

 In action.
 In impact...